 - 1 ½ tablespoon virgin olive oil

-If you can roast beets, I'd recommend them - peel, dice in approx 3/4in/2cm pieces and roast the beetroot pieces tossed in a little olive oil until tender, around 45-60mins, at 400F/200C (a little lower is fine).
+- If you can roast beets, I'd recommend them - peel, dice in approx 3/4in/2cm pieces and roast the beetroot pieces tossed in a little olive oil until tender, around 45-60mins, at 400F/200C (a little lower is fine).
 Allow to cool.
 I would do this if I was already using the oven for other things, and fine to do a day or two ahead, but it's probably not worth the effort otherwise.

-If using pre-cooked beetroot, peel and dice the beetroot.
+- If using pre-cooked beets, peel and dice the beetroot.

 - Peel the orange and cut in to rings then slice larger ones in half.